yaobinwen/robin_on_rails/Mathematics/Linear-Algebra/Linear-Algebra-Done-Right/Journal.md

 14:22 ~ 15:36 (1h13m)

 1. Studied the sections from 2.10 finite-dimensional vector space to 2.15 infinite-dimensional vector space.
 But I still need to do more exercises to solidify my understanding.

+## 2023-06-03 (Sat)

+12:51 ~ 13:41 (50m), 15:57 ~ 17:40 (1h42m)

+1. Looked back at Chapter 1 to figure out the relations among the key concepts.
+I also worked out the initial draft of `Relations.dot` to visualize the relations among the key concepts.

+## 2023-06-04 (Sun)

+08:00 ~ 10:00 (2h), 11:30 ~ 13:35 (2h5m)

+1. Rewrote the notes for Chapter 1.
+Previously, the topics were all arranged in a linear structure so it was difficult to see how they are related.
+Now I grouped related topics into the same sections to make the notes easier to grasp the key points.